blockdeep/libro/src/critical/Avoid_Unbounded_Iteration.md

 }
 ```

-By using a bounded data structure, we ensure the maximum number of iterations is under control.
+Using a bounded data structure ensures compliance with weight management policies and reduces the risk of performance bottlenecks or attacks on the blockchain.